svipas/prettier-vscode/README.md

 Install through VS Code extensions, search for `Prettier+` by `Benas Svipas`. _If you can't find extension by name try to search by publisher name._

-&#x26a0; A word of warning-if you have any other code formatting extensions installed they might take precedence and format your code instead of Prettier leading to unexpected results.
+&#x26a0; A word of warning-if you have any other code formatting extensions installed they might take precedence and format your code instead of Prettier+ leading to unexpected results.

 ## Usage